Montana Court Records

 How to Obtain Sealed Records in Montana

 Sealed records are available to members of the public who obtain a District Court order.
 To obtain an order from the District Court, a requester must petition the district court by creating a document that includes personal information and justification for accessing the sealed criminal records—this petition must then be brought to the court judge.
 Once the judge reviews the petition, it will be granted or denied.
-If granted, the court will have the documents and files collected and given to the requestor, either by mail or in-person.
+If granted, the court will have the documents and files collected and given to the requester, either by mail or in person.